 While in London, you can visit one of the city’s many pubs and dine at restaurants serving traditional British fare, as well as high-quality Chinese restaurants and Indian curry houses.
 The concert halls, theaters, museums (many of which are free) and bookshops of London make this city one of the world’s best centers for the arts.

 The program in London is one of the oldest international programs sponsored by Hobart and William Smith Colleges.
 It is offered in collaboration with The Foundation for International Education (FIE), our on-site partner, and is designed to provide students with a variety of academic and cultural experiences in one of the world's leading cities.
 The centerpiece of this program is an internship with a local business, agency or organization.

 Through this experience and related coursework students will gain an understanding of historical London as well as the city’s evolution as a modern, multicultural city.

-All students MUST take a credit bearing internship, one “key” course in British Culture (Either British Life and Culture or British Culture and Visual Media), and two electives from FIE’s broad array of options.
+All students MUST take a credit-bearing internship, one “key” course focused on an important aspect of British society (its cultures, business, the media, or its relationship with Europe), and two electives from FIE’s broad array of options.

 Internship (1 credit)

 Internships are arranged by The Foundation for International Education (FIE), the Colleges’ on-site partner in London.
 Insofar as is possible, students will be placed in an internship according to their particular field of study and interests.
 Internship positions are typically available in advertising and public relations, arts administration, architecture, banking and finance, accounting, marketing, personnel, planning and retailing, education, health care, law firms, medical research, museums & art galleries, politics, publishing, social services and theater, and urban planning.